 Course Structure Overview

 This is a 16-week long, three credit-hour course organized in 14 modules.
 Each module covers a specific topic and includes recorded presentations, reading materials, a short weekly quiz, and a synchronous lab session.
 In addition, the course has three assignments and a semester-long group project.
-Weekly lab sessions are offered on Tuesdays at 7pm ET.
-Students can join either onsite at the Department of Biomedical Informatics or remotely via Web meeting.
+Weekly lab sessions are offered on Wednesdays from 5:00 - 6:30 p.m.
+Mountain time.
+Students can join remotely via Web meeting.
 Lab sessions are recorded and posted to Canvas for those who cannot attend.

 Canvas, the University of Utah’s online teaching resource, is used to manage the course.
 Students will be given instructions to use Canvas after they enroll.
 All course materials, activities, and communication are delivered through Canvas.

 Graduate-level thinking, writing, and independent study will be expected.

 To satisfactorily complete the course, students need to obtain a grade of 80% (B-) or better.
 The final grade is composed of the following output:

 - 15% Weekly quizzes